Teachable is one of the most popular online course platforms. It’s easy to use and offers all the features to create and sell online courses.

 - 1-click upsells

 - Affiliate marketing

 Perhaps, you don’t need any of the additional Pro plan features.
-Still, you should upgrade when you hit a minimum revenue threshold.
+However, you should still upgrade when you hit a minimum revenue threshold.

 - Custom user roles

-Users running an online course marketplace or a corporate training platform— anything that requires a relatively large number of authors or owners in your school needs the Business plan.
+If you’re running an online course marketplace or a corporate training platform—or anything that requires a relatively large number of authors or admins—your school will need the Business plan.

-For most creators, the Pro plan should work well.
-Even as you scale your business, you won’t need to switch to the Teachable Business plan, except when you need the specific features mentioned above.
+For most creators, however, the Pro plan should work best.
+Even as you scale your online course business, you won’t need to switch to the Business plan unless you need the features mentioned above.

 If you want to see a detailed comparison of each plan, you should check this pricing comparison chart.